axelpengineering/axelpengineering/README.md

 ## Hi there 👋

 I'm a Mechanical Engineering student at the University of Toronto, minoring in Mechatronics.
+This portfolio outlines the steps that I have taken to reach my desired career path to work in the Robotics industry.
+Therefore, I have gathered many technical skills through projects showcased here, in the Machine Learning, Design, Mechanical, ELectrical and Mechatronics areas.

 ## 🚀 Featured Projects
 *Machine Learning*